LaunchCodeEducation/data-analysis-curriculum/content/cleaning-pandas/reading/missing-data/_index.md

 When you use `isna()` on a series, you get a series in return.
 Each value in the returned series is either `True` or `False` depending on whether the value in the series was missing or not.

-You will get a similar outcome with a dataframe when locating missing values. `isna()` returns a dataaframe filled with `True` or `False` depending on whether a value was missing.
+You will get a similar outcome with a dataframe when locating missing values. `isna()` returns a dataframe filled with `True` or `False` depending on whether a value was missing.
 Now that we have located the missing data, we need to handle it.
 Depending on what data is missing and why, you can either replace it, remove rows or columns, or further uncover the potential impact of the missing data through interpolation.

 ## Removing Rows or Columns with Missing Data

 This is possibly the simplest option to start with.
 To remove a column or row that contains missing data, pandas comes with the `dropna()` function.

-Throughout this chapter, we will use the variations on the following dataframe, called `etsy_sellers`, to ecxamine how we can use pandas to clean data.
+Throughout this chapter, we will use the variations on the following dataframe, called `etsy_sellers`, to examine how we can use pandas to clean data.

 ```console
    Seller                Sales     Total_Rating     Current_Items